 At Code Platoon, we track national demand for programming languages so that our veterans and military spouses are trained with the best tools for a career in software development.
-When you’re deciding which programming language to learn, the following demand-based insights complement a much broader strategy.

 This article attempts to answer which programming languages command the highest salaries and are most frequently targeted in job postings.

 How we identified the current top programming languages

 To answer our questions, we conducted simple searches on Indeed.com, one of the largest job listing sites.

 For the question of compensation, we started by searching for the top 15 most popular languages in a recent Stack Overflow survey and mapped the average salary for job listings with those languages.
 For demand, we tracked the number of total job postings targeting those same languages.

 Ranking programming languages by pay and number of openings

 Python: Possibly the best coding language according to the data, Python is tied for #1 in Average Salary with Ruby, which ranks lower on total job listings available.
 Python, by contrast, takes the #2 position for Job Postings, and holds an enormous lead in that category before third place.
 Python is an interpreted, multi-purpose programming language.
 It is often used to build web applications, and seeing exploding growth due its use in data science, machine learning, cybersecurity, and dev ops.

 Ruby: Highly-valued, Ruby ties for #1 for Average Salary and #6 for Job Postings.
 Like Python, Ruby is an interpreted, multi-purpose language that is relatively easy to learn.
 Its popularity stems largely from its web development framework, Ruby on Rails, which is very powerful, widely used, and relatively easy to get up and running.